kensanata/gridmapper/README.md

 * [Demo Dungeon](https://campaignwiki.org/gridmapper.svg?%0A%0A%0A%0A%0A%0A%0A%0A%0A%0A%0A%20%20%20%20%20%20%20%20%20%20%20%20%20ffff%20%20%20%20fwfwf%0A%20%20%20%20%20%20%20%20%20%20%20ssss%20%20ffffdfssss%20%20fddfddfddf%24%0A%20%20%20%20%20%20%20%20%20%20%20%20%20ffff%20%20%20%20ddfw.dfw.df%0A%20%20%20%20%20%20%20%20%20%20%20%20%20ffffdfnn%0A%20%20%20%20%20%20%20%20%20%20%20%20%20ffffnnnn%20fff%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20fggf%20%20fffcfff%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20ff%20%20%20%20%20ff%24%24%24f%0A%20%20%20%20%20%20%20%20%20%20%20pppff%24f%20%20%20%20fff%0A%20%20%20%20%20%20%20%20%20%20%20btfffwf%0A%20%20%20%20%20%20%20%20%20%20%20pppffwf)

 You will have noticed that those example URLs contain a lot of gibberish past the questionmark.
-It's a sort of code that's very close to a stream of keyboard commands.
+It’s a sort of code that’s very close to a stream of keyboard commands.
 You can get this **Link URL** by clicking on *Prepare Link* and then clicking on the resulting *Link*.
 (Incidentally, this also kills your undo history.)